Wright-Patt Credit Union: Branches & ATM locations

-As of February 2022, Wright-Patt Credit Union operates 34 member centers (commonly called branches) around the Greater Dayton area, Cincinnati and Columbus in Ohio.
-They also partner with other ATM providers giving members lower-to-no-fee access to any Alliance One, CO-OP Network, or STAR ATM.
+As of February 2022, Wright-Patt Credit Union operated 34 branches around the Greater Dayton area, Cincinnati and Columbus in Ohio.
+They also partnered with other ATM providers giving members lower-to-no-fee access to any Alliance One, CO-OP Network, or STAR ATM.
 WPCU has also partnered with other credit unions in the United States through the Shared Service Center network (CU Service Centers), which allows WPCU members to conduct most of their financial business at other credit union locations as if they were at their own local WPCU member center.